programming-notes/sinatra-datetime-challenge/README.md

 One option for encouraging better data is to use a different type of input field.
 In other words, not a text input which allows users to type whatever they want.

 HTML5 introduced a number of new input types.
 One of these types is [`datetime-local`][datetime-local].
 Update the `app/views/events/_form.erb` partial to use a `datetime-local` input for collecting an event's starting date and time.
-Ensure that the input is still populated when editing an event; the value of the `datetime-local` must be given in a specific format.
+Ensure that the input is still populated when editing an event; the value of the `datetime-local` input must be given in a specific format (see linked docummentation).
 See Figure 2 for an example of how the form will behave with a `datetime-local` field.

 ![Using a datetime-local input](readme-assets/datetime-local-animation.gif)
 *Figure 2*.
 Using a `datetime-local` input field.